 You may have some doubts about the choice of the most appropriate treatment.
 For this reason, we recommend the reading you will find here: Differences between artificial insemination and in vitro fertilization.

 We make a great effort to provide you with the highest quality information.

 🙏 Please share this article if you liked it. 💜💜 You help us continue!

-FAQs from users: 'Is artificial insemination by husband the same in serodiscordant couples and in healthy couples?', 'Can I undergo artificial insemination without husband's consent?', 'Can I undergo artificial insemination with my husband's sperm if he is dead?', 'AIH vs. AID, what's the difference?', 'Can I get started with IUI even though my husband's traveling?' and 'What are the benefits of using your husband's sperm cells to get pregnant?'.
+FAQs from users: 'What are the main steps in the AI process?', 'What tests does the partener have to pass in order to do an IUI?', 'Can I undergo artificial insemination with my husband's sperm if he is dead?', 'Is artificial insemination by the partner the same in serodiscordant couples and in healthy couples?', 'Can I undergo artificial insemination without my partner's consent?', 'AIH vs. AID, what's the difference?', 'Can I get started with IUI even though my husband's traveling?' and 'What are the benefits of using your husband's sperm cells to get pregnant?'.